5 Science-Backed Drinks That Lower Cortisol (Besides Water)

 Great for:

-Women dealing with bloating, cravings, or stress-related digestion issues.
+Bloating, cravings, and stress-related digestion issues.

 Bonus: What NOT to drink for high cortisol